 Although research on the relationship between nutrition and sleep is still in its infancy, there are already some important insights:

-2. Shortly before sleeping, avoid intake of excessive fats (such as cheese) and refined carbohydrates: these are associated with poorer sleep.
+2. Shortly before sleep, avoid intake of excessive fats (such as cheese) and refined carbohydrates: these are associated with poorer sleep.

-3. Watch the timing of your meals: prefer not to eat too late in the evening and avoid heavy, high-fat meals right before bedtime.
+3. Pay attention to the timing of your meals: prefer not to eat too late in the evening and avoid heavy, high-fat meals right before bedtime.

-5. Small benefits from specific foods: milk and perhaps kiwis can help, but don’t expect miracles.
+5. Small benefits of specific foods: milk and perhaps kiwifruit can help, but don’t expect miracles.

 Nutrition and sleep remain complex topics.
 For now, a balanced diet with attention to timing seems to be the key to better sleep.
 And as always, consult a doctor or dietitian if you want to drastically alter your diet or try supplements.